 - Learn to determine when and if facility placement is the best choice

-In some instances, it may be most beneficial for your loved one to enter an inpatient treatment center where they can get the symptoms of their disorder under control.
-If this is the case, take the time to research treatment programs and find one that you and your loved one are comfortable with.
+In some instances, it may be most beneficial for your loved one to enter an inpatient mental health treatment center where they can get the symptoms of their disorder under control.
+If this is the case, take the time to research treatment centers and find one that you and your loved one are comfortable with.
 Additionally, assure your loved one that you will be there to support them throughout the entire process.

 Why Consider Inpatient Treatment at Vantage Point

 If you have been diagnosed with dementia, you have likely begun to notice that you are not able to remember things as well as you used to and that your concentration is lacking.
 Additionally, people with dementia may repeat questions, be unable to follow directions, have difficulties with daily tasks, and may get disoriented about the date and time.
 Recent research suggests that certain good health habits and mental stimulation may be able to delay the onset.
-While many forms of dementia do not have a cure, there are certain kinds that can be treated and reversed if caught in time – this is why it is extremely important to seek help from medical professionals.
+While many forms of dementia do not have a cure, there are certain kinds that can be treated and reversed if caught in time – this is why it is extremely important to seek help from medical professionals at a mental health center.

 Program Philosophy and Benefits